-The Basel Committee has recently published proposals for major revisions in an important component of regulatory capital rules, the credit risk Standardised Approach (SA) (see BCBS (2014c), also known as BCBS 307).
-Under the revised credit risk SA, risk weights for Bank, Corporate and Residential Mortgage exposures would depend on the values of risk indicators, specific to the exposure in question.
-The dependence of SA capital on these risk indicators has been calibrated by the authorities through exercises that are briefly sketched in BCBS (2014c).
+The Basel Committee has recently published proposals for major revisions in an important component of regulatory capital rules, the credit risk Standardised Approach (SA).
+Under the Committee's initial proposals (see BCBS (2014c), also known as BCBS 307), risk weights for Bank, Corporate and Residential Mortgage exposures would depend on the values of risk indicators, specific to the exposure in question.3Recently, the Committee has issued a new version of its proposals retreating from the extensive use of risk indicators (see BCBS (2015), known as BCBS 347).

-The Basel Committee also published in December 2014 a consultation paper on the use of capital floors (see BCBS (2014b), also known as BCBS 306).
-In this, they aim to "tidy up" discrepancies across regulatory jurisdictions in the approach taken to capital floors.
-When the Basel II rules came into force, regulators applied temporary capital floors equal to a declining fraction of Basel I capital levels.
+The Basel Committee also published in December 2014 a consultation paper on the use of capital floors (see BCBS (2014b), known as BCBS 306).
+In this, the authorities aim to "tidy up" discrepancies across regulatory jurisdictions in the approach taken to capital floors.
+When the Basel II rules came into force, regulators applied a temporary capital floor equal to a declining fraction of Basel I capital levels.
 Following the crisis, this was retained in various forms in different jurisdictions.
-Since it is imposed at a bank level and is worked out excluding Basel III capital categories such as CVA, in practice, it does not bind on many large banks and plays a limited role in pricing decisions.
+Since it is imposed at a bank level and is worked out excluding Basel III capital categories such as CVA, in practice, it does not bind many large banks and plays a limited role in pricing decisions.

 Regulators regard capital floors as a way of enforcing greater uniformity of risk weight calculations across banks.
 The Basel Committee has, for some time, expressed dissatisfaction with the inconsistency across banks of capital calculated using internal models (including Internal Ratings-Based Approach (IRBA) credit risk capital calculations).
-BCBS (2013), for example, documents such inconsistencies, presenting banks' IRBA risk weight calculations for a set of reference exposures.
+BCBS (2013), for example, documents such inconsistencies, presenting banks' IRBA risk weight calculations for a set of reference exposures.4